 What does your land only price include?

 All accommodation, hotel tax and service charges (based on twin sharing), daily breakfast, some lunches and dinners (will be specified on your itinerary as each group varies), private transfers, sightseeing as described on your itinerary, personally escorted by Cathy Gotfried and hand- picked local guides, tips for drivers and guides.
-Not included are any items of a personal nature such as: phone calls, laundry, beverages and meals not stated in the itinerary, taxi fares, passport fees, travel insurance, Visa fee ($25USD), departure tax from Bali (approx. $17USD), tips at hotels and shopping!
+Not included are any items of a personal nature such as: phone calls, laundry, beverages and meals not stated in the itinerary, taxi fares, passport fees, travel insurance, tips at hotels and shopping!

 Will I be able to access the internet while in Bali?

 Bali is fully connected, with Wi-Fi and wireless, however the wireless connection speed in Ubud is sometimes slow due to the terrain and hotel lay-outs.